faaabio1618/filippi.dev/tutorials/carrier-service-and-shopify-functions/index.markdown

 ### Installing the function

 As we have opted not to create an app, we'll have to install the function manually.
-We will employ the [Shopify GraphQL App](https://shopify-graphiql-app.shopifycloud.com/login) and execute the following query:
+We will employ the [Shopify GraphiQL App](https://shopify-graphiql-app.shopifycloud.com/login) and execute the following query:

 ```graphql
 mutation deliveryCustomizationCreate($deliveryCustomization: DeliveryCustomizationInput!) {